-To reasonably ensure the general safety and well-being of children, when they have been entrusted to the church's care secondarily by those who have primary care responsibility.
+To reasonably ensure the general safety and well-being of children, youth, and individuals with special needs when they have been entrusted to the church's care secondarily by those who have primary care responsibility.

-For church staff to effectively implement Redeemer's Child Protection Policy given resource and time constraints in a volunteer organization.
+For church staff to effectively implement Redeemer's Protection Policy given resource and time constraints in a volunteer organization.